williwacker/SpamCleaner/README.md

 # SpamCleaner

-Application for cleaning up your email account from spam mail based on a given list of email addresses
+Application for cleaning up your email account from spam mail based on a given list of email addresses In order to easily enhance your blacklist you can create a folder "Blacklist" in your email account.
+If you add this folder into your <filename>.ini folder list then every email address in this folder gets added to the appropriate blacklist.

 ## Installation